Community Detection in Partially Observable Social Networks: Experimental Evaluation

-To see how the performance varies according to different community detection algorithms, we also evaluate the performance of COPRA~\cite{COPRA} and SLPA~\cite{SLPA} as specified in Section~\ref{sec5b2}.
+To see how the performance varies according to different community detection algorithms, we also evaluate the performance of COPRA~\cite{COPRA}, SLPA~\cite{SLPA}, and vGraph~\cite{vgraph} as specified in Section~\ref{sec5b2}.
 Table~\ref{table:combineperf} presents the NMI of Baseline 2 for fully recovered graphs, where RN sampling is applied to the DBLP network as well as Graphs 1–6, since the LFR parameters such as MP and CMN in synthetic datasets significantly affect the performance and the DBLP network is one of the datasets having the value of CMN comparable to that of Graphs 4--6 (refer to Table~\ref{table:2}).
-The results in Table \ref{table:combineperf} demonstrate the superiority of BIGCLAM over COPRA and SLPA.
-It is worthwhile to note that COPRA and SLPA almost entirely fail to recover the overlapping community structures for more difficult situations that have a higher value of CMN (e.g., Graphs 1--3).
+The results in Table \ref{table:combineperf} demonstrate the superiority of BIGCLAM over competing community detection methods.
+It is worth noting that all algorithms except for BIGCLAM almost entirely fail to recover the overlapping community structures for more difficult situations that have a higher value of CMN (e.g., Graphs 1--3).
+Surprisingly, despite its lower scalability, the performance of vGraph is inferior to that of BIGCLAM in all experiments since vGraph does not perform appropriately for LFR graphs as in Graphs 1--6.
+This implies that a more sophisticated method may not provide better results for all types of network structures.